 There are a number of different forms of benefit which you, as the parent and carer of a child with Niemann-Pick, are entitled to.
-This can help to ease the pressure a little, and provide that extra bit of financial support – so make sure that you find out what you may be eligible for and also that you get in touch with Elizabeth Davenport (she’s a pro at deciphering the difficult application forms, and will talk you through everything!)
+This can help to ease the pressure a little, and provide that extra bit of financial support – so make sure that you find out what you may be eligible for and also that you get in touch with Karen Thomas (she’s a pro at deciphering the difficult application forms, and will talk you through everything!)

 Disability Living Allowance (DLA):